We are an architectural studio based in Zurich and Brugg/AG, dedicated to the thoughtful renewal of existing buildings.

 01.04.25

-During the renovation of the residential building in the old town of Brugg, we apply 50 mm of HAGA Biotherm to the exterior walls on the interior side.
-This breathable insulation plaster, based on silicate, improves the U-value of the old rubble stone wall from 1.7 W/m²K to 0.7 W/m²K, significantly enhancing the indoor climate without altering the protected façade.
+During the renovation of the residential building in the old town of Brugg, we applied 50mm of HAGA Biotherm to the exterior walls on the inside.
+This breathable insulating plaster, made of lime, improves the U-value of the old rubble stone wall from 1.7 W/m²K to 0.7 W/m²K, significantly enhancing the indoor climate without altering the protected façade.

-We cover the separating timber stud walls with clay plasterboards and finish them with a clay plaster.
+We covered the separating timber stud walls with clay plasterboards and finished them with lime plaster.
 HAGA clay products are free of fired binders and contribute to a pleasant living climate through their excellent moisture regulation.

 Building Drainage in Historic Timber Frames